anonymous-981012/nuInsSeg/README.md

    - release once paper is accepted

 ## 6.Acknowledgement
-It is stated here that we only add the annotation of instance segmentation on the basis of the nuscenes dataset, in order to better conduct research on multimodal perception for researchers.
-Many thanks to nuscnes for contributions to open source data.
+It is stated here that we only added the annotation of instance segmentation on the basis of the nuscenes dataset, in order to better conduct research on multimodal perception for researchers.
+Many thanks to nuscenes for contributions to open source data.